 - Further factors that contribute to Indigenous homelessness include:

-- many Indigenous people enter poverty and homelessness as a result of poor
+- many Indigenous people enter poverty and homelessness as a result of poor educational and employment opportunities

 - Indigenous people are vulnerable to homelessness when they are forced to move in order to access employment and income support

 - the removal or temporary suspension of welfare benefits which can increase the chances of an Indigenous person becoming homeless

 - inadequate housing which can severely impact on the health of residents